celestiaorg/knuu/README.md

 See the [Contributing Guide](./CONTRIBUTING.md) for more information.

-To ensure that your contribution is working as expected, please run [knuu-example](https://github.com/celestiaorg/knuu-example) with your fork and branch.
+To ensure that your contribution is working as expected, please run the tests in the `e2e` folder.

 <!---
 ## Governance